ulgens/azacili-scheduler/README.md

 * Uses PostgreSQL for data storage.

 # Install
-* Create a virtual environment with Python 3.7
+* Create virtual env and install dependencencies with `poetry install`
-* Install `requirements/dev.txt` file.
 * Copy `azacili/settings/secrets.ini.example` to `azacili/settings/secrets.ini` and fill out the details.
 * You are ready to go.